Do you remember the nursery rhyme 'Humpty Dumpty'?

 - New start ‘Interactive agencies’, which were designed to provide a balance of strategy, design, build and hosting.

-Rationalisation within the industry has now led to significant staff reductions and a return to a more narrow range of services, this is also being impacted with companies taking control of a lot of those digital services in-house.
+Over time this was also being impacted with companies taking control of a lot of those digital services in-house.

 Furthermore, very few, if any have a ‘business focus’ based on practical ‘client-side’ experience of developing and delivering marketing strategies within a multi-channel organisation.

-We often see the same thing with organisations that have an outsourced approach to social media, this is because the strategic value is yet to be unlocked and understood by the leadership team.
+I often see the same thing with organisations that agencies have encouraged them to have an outsourced approach to social media, this is because the strategic value is yet to be unlocked and understood by the leadership team.

-So it's still just another channel to 'advertise and promote' our products and services in the same way we've always done.
+So post Covid will social just be another channel to 'advertise and promote' your products and services in the same way you've always done?